 5 Steps for Completing a Seller’s Disclosure Form

 Step 1: The first step to a stress-free home sale is finding a great agent to guide you through the process.
-We've partnered with Clever Real Estate, a free agent-matching service that can introduce you to top-rated agents from major brokerages such as Coldwell Banker and Keller Williams.

 Step 2: Pull up previous inspections, repair receipts, and other documents so you’re prepared to report any items to the best of your knowledge.
 You don’t need to go out of your way to find out unknown information about your home – just gather what you do have to make the process easier.